 PRACTICAL GUIDES FOR MENTAL HEALTH IN THE WORKPLACE

-This is just 1 of 14 tools that are a part of Not 9 to 5’s CNECTed certification program.
-This is a list of tangible, concrete actions to provide employees with a psychologically safe workplace.
+Based on research from Google’s Re:work project, Not 9 to 5 created this tool for the CNECTed certification program.
+This is a concise list of approachable and concrete actions to provide employees with a psychologically safe workplace.
 Change starts with advocating but has to be followed by action.

 While not everyone deals with a clinical mental health condition, everyone has mental health and experiences things like stress, burnout, workplace social anxiety, and performance anxiety.
 This resource offers ways to identify and remove common roadblocks to open conversations about mental health in the workplace.
 Using these actionable steps can help managers address mental health with their teams to improve the workplace culture around mental health.